ZynoXelek/RnR/README.md

 - `examples/ex_2_type_check.rs`, implement the type checker.
 There is a skeleton in `src/type_check.rs`.
 Make sure all relevant tests passes (not only the one in the example.)

-- `examples/ex_3_type_rules.md`, here you formalize the type checker in terms of type rules.
+- `examples/ex_3_type_rules.md`, here you optionally formalize the type checker in terms of type rules.

-- `examples/ex_4_type_inference.rs`, you can optionally extend the syntax and type checker allowing type inference of variables.
+- `examples/ex_4_type_inference.rs`, extend the syntax and type checker allowing type inference of variables.

-- `examples/ex_5_mut.rs`, you can optionally extend the syntax and type checker with mutability check.
+- `examples/ex_5_mut.rs`, extend the syntax and type checker with mutability check.

+- `examples/ex_6.rs`, extend the syntax and type checker allowing for immutable and mutable arrays.

-- `examples/ex_6_ebnf.md`, put the EBNF for your current syntax here.
+- `examples/ex_7_ebnf.md`, put the EBNF for your current syntax here.
 (Even if you have not extended syntax, you will get another review of your EBNF.)

 ---